 Does your partner love you?
 How much?

-There are times when you have to go by sensations, signals and feelings.
+However there are times when you may have to go by sensations, signals and feelings.
 For some people these will be difficult to believe.
-While they may not measureable, these will almost certainly be linked indirectly to improvements of metrics that you use with your teams.
+While they may not be measurable, these will almost certainly be linked indirectly to improvements of metrics that you use with your teams.